nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 **What can writers expect from working with you during #RevPit, including communication?**

 As a content editor, my number one job is to find what isn’t working for the manuscript, as well as what makes the work shine.
 You can expect kind, yet honest feedback on plot, pacing, characterization, and worldbuilding.
-We’ll start with an email, phone call, or Zoom/Google Meet to discuss any concerns.
+We’ll start with an email, phone call, or Skype/Google Hangout to discuss any concerns.
 I’ll stay in touch while I do a big-picture content edit.
 After time to digest feedback, we’ll chat again to go over questions, concerns, or any brainstorming before you attack revisions.
-Then, we’ll repeat the process one final time.

 **What do you expect from writers during the #RevPit revision process, including communication?**